viamrobotics/docs/docs/tutorials/projects/claw-game.md

 ## Configure the robot

 Next, configure your newly-built robot.
-Go to [the Viam app](https://app.viam.com) and create a new robot.
+Go to [the Viam app](https://app.viam.com) and create a new machine to represent your robot.
-Follow the instructions on the **Setup** tab to install `viam-server` on your Raspberry Pi and connect to your robot.
+Follow the instructions on the **Setup** tab to install `viam-server` on your Raspberry Pi and connect to your machine.

-Robots are organized into {{< glossary_tooltip term_id="part" text="parts" >}}, where each part represents a computer (a [single-board computer](/get-started/installation/), desktop, laptop, or other computer) running `viam-server`, the hardware {{< glossary_tooltip term_id="component" text="components" >}} attached to it, and any {{< glossary_tooltip term_id="service" text="services" >}} or other resources running on it.
+Machines are organized into {{< glossary_tooltip term_id="part" text="parts" >}}, where each part represents a computer (a [single-board computer](/get-started/installation/), desktop, laptop, or other computer) running `viam-server`, the hardware {{< glossary_tooltip term_id="component" text="components" >}} attached to it, and any {{< glossary_tooltip term_id="service" text="services" >}} or other resources running on it.

-Every robot has a main part which is automatically created when you create the robot.
+Every machine has a main part which is automatically created when you create the machine.
-Since you just created a new robot, your robot's main part is already defined.
+Since you just created a new machine, your machine's main part is already defined.
-Multi-part robots also have one or more sub-parts representing additional computers running `viam-server`.
+Multi-part machines also have one or more sub-parts representing additional computers running `viam-server`.
-If you have two computers within the _same robot_, you can use one as the main part and [connect the other to it as a sub-part](/build/configure/parts-and-remotes/#configure-a-sub-part).
-This is the approach this tutorial follows: you'll run the [motion planning service](/mobility/motion/) on a laptop and connect that laptop as a sub-part to your robot.
+If you have two computers within the _same machine_, you can use one as the main part and [connect the other to it as a sub-part](/build/configure/parts-and-remotes/#configure-a-sub-part).
+This is the approach this tutorial follows: you'll run the [motion planning service](/mobility/motion/) on a laptop and connect that laptop as a sub-part to your machine.

 {{< alert title="Tip" color="tip" >}}
 Technically you could configure all the components within one part, but motion planning is more performant when running on a computer like a macOS or Linux laptop running `viam-server`.
 {{< /alert >}}

-Use the parts dropdown menu in the top banner of your robot’s page on [the Viam app](https://app.viam.com/) to add a new sub-part called `planning`:
+Use the parts dropdown menu in the top banner of your machine’s page on [the Viam app](https://app.viam.com/) to add a new sub-part called `planning`:

 <p>
 {{<imgproc src="/tutorials/claw-game/app-planning.png" resize="500x" declaredimensions=true alt="UI for adding a sub part named planning." class="aligncenter">}}